 - are able to document their Web APIs using adequate software tools.

 - are able to implement simple software applications that make use of the APIs.

 RESTful Web APIs, Hypermedia and HATEOAS, RESTful Clients

 |Learning activities and teaching methods

 Lectures 4 h, guided laboratory exercise 15 h, the rest as self-study and group work.
 Each group implements software and writes a report.
-Students present their work at least twice in meetings with the course staff.
+Students present their work at least twice in online meetings with the course staff.

 M.Sc. level students of Computer Science and Engineering; other students of the university of Oulu are accepted if there is enough space in the classes.

 |Prerequisites and co-requisites

 skills.
 Applied computing project I is recommended.

 The course is an independent entity and does not require additional studies carried out at the same time.